 While some people love having all the bells and whistles in a washing machine and don't mind paying for it, there are plenty of others for whom cleaning performance, and not perks, is paramount.
 The good news is that if price is as much of a concern as performance, our research revealed a couple of washing machines that deliver good performance at a great price.

-If your heart was set on a front-load washer, but sunk when you saw their typical price tags, be sure to check out the Whirlpool WFW87HEDW (Est. $600).
+If your heart was set on a front-load washer, but sunk when you saw their typical price tags, be sure to check out the Maytag MHW3505FW (Est. $600).
 It gets feedback that is as good as or better than some pricier front-load machines, and that feedback is overwhelmingly positive from experts and owners alike.

-If your budget is tighter still, and you are fine with a top loader instead of a front-load machine, take a look at the very well-regarded GE GTW680BSJWS (Est. $550).
+If you prefer a top-load rather than a front-load machine, take a look at the very well-regarded GE GTW680BSJWS (Est. $550).
 For a cheap washer, this model is absolutely decked out, including a warm rinse option that earns raves from Chan, as well as 14 preset laundry cycles, deep fill and extra rinse options, an auto soak setting, and five soil and stain settings.
 It's fast, too, the fastest gun in the West, according to both experts and owners, with the quickest option giving you a clean crop of clothes in about 15 minutes.

 Reviews from experts are mixed when it comes to cleaning performance with the GE GTW680BSJWS.
 One independent product review organization gives it a rating of just Good, whereas Chan is more complimentary, saying the GE performs above average even on the normal settings.
 Owners are firmly in Chan's camp, saying the GE does a great job cleaning their clothes, and the 4.6 cubic feet capacity is plenty, they say, for all but the largest families.
 We saw dozens of comments that this GE is, "the best washer I've ever owned."